responsiv/currency-plugin/README.md

 ### Display Currency

-The primary currency is set by opening the **Settings → Site Definitions** page and selecting a currency in the **Display Currency** dropdown.
+The display currency has a specific purpose of converting a currency from its stored value before displaying it.

 The display currency is available in Twig as `this.site.currency` and `this.site.currency_code`.